msmichellegar/hello-vogue/README.md

 ## Tips

 Don't know how to do something?
 Google it!
-All good coders google things.
-For example if you want to find out how to center all the content in the page, search for "how to center the content of a page in CSS".
+Programmers would be lost without Google.
+For example if you want to find out how to center all the content in the page, search for "how to center content of a page in CSS".
 I promise you will find the answer.

 ## Stretch Goals

 Finish early?
 Here are some extra challenges:

-* Link your image to [vogue.com](http://vogue.com), so that the website opens when you click on it
+* Link your image to [vogue.com](http://vogue.co.uk), so that the website opens when you click on it
 * Make the text all caps using the CSS `text-transform` property
-* Put 2px of spacing in between every character of the text using the CSS `letter-spacing` property
+* Put 1px of spacing in between every character of the text using the CSS `letter-spacing` property
-* Change the colour of the text when you hover over it
+* Change the color of the text when you hover over it